 thousands of visitors.

-picture below).
-Known primarily as the birthplace of St. Francis (1182-1226 AD), the gentle saint founded the
+below).
+Known primarily as the birthplace of St. Francis (1182-1226 AD), the gentle saint founded the Franciscan

-Franciscan order and shares honors with St. Catherine of Siena as the patron saint of Italy.
-Assisi is a World
+order and shares honors with St. Catherine of Siena as the patron saint of Italy.
+Assisi is a World Heritage site for

 Other Popular Activities: Visiting Vineyards and Attending Various Local Festivals: